ucsb-cs16/w19/backup_lab/lab06.md

 -bash-4.2$
 ```

-At that point, you are ready to try submitting on gradescope.
+At that point, you are ready to try submitting on Gradescope.

-## Step 5: Submitting via gradescope
+## Step 6: Submitting via Gradescope

 Go throught the same submit process you have in past labs.
-Make sure you add your partner if you have one.

 # Grading Rubric

-Some of the points will be awarded based on gradescope automatic grading.
+Some of the points will be awarded based on Gradescope automatic grading.
 Other points will be assigned after visual code inspection by TAs.

-## Submit.cs system automatic points
+## Rubric's automatic points

 <table border="1">
 <tr><th>Test Name</th><th>Value</th></tr>